 Turnover could be largely due to disengagement in the workplace.
 The percentage of U.S. workers in 2015 who Gallup Polls considered engaged in their jobs averaged only 32%.
 The majority (50.8%) of employees were “not engaged.”
 Another 17.2% were “actively disengaged.”
 The more employees are actively disengaged, in most cases, the higher turnover is at organizations.

 Additionally, turnover tends to be more prevalent in industries that have hourly waged workers versus salary.
 Hourly waged workers, especially those who are unable to earn overtime, tend to earn less than salary workers.
 Low-earning workers might keep their eyes peeled for new opportunities that may pay better, or offer more beneficial payment plans to help them feel more financially secure.

 How can you reduce employee turnover in your industry?

 If you are losing your best employees, then offering employees incentives to stay engaged, improving internal communications, and offering financial security, when applicable, are three turnover factors in your control as an employer.

-DailyPay, a flexible-pay service that allows employees to be paid their earned income daily – at no cost or payroll disruption to you – is one solution to help motivate workers at your organization.
+DailyPay, a flexible-pay service that allows employees to be paid their earned income daily – with no payroll disruption to you – is one solution to help motivate workers at your organization.
 In fact, when we offered DailyPay as a service to a Uber drivers in San Francisco, the number of people who drove at least once during the test period was 26% higher than the control group – the group not offered DailyPay.